kevit-io/mask/README.md

 -----------

 ## Description
-This is a small utility which can help you mask the sensitive information from logs or databases or practically from anywhere.
+This is a small utility that helps mask sensitive information from logs, databases, or practically anywhere.

-It exposes a simple function which accepts JSON or string type data and it replaces sensitive data with masked data.
+It exposes a simple function that accepts JSON or string-type data and replaces sensitive data with masked data.

-This can be used inside various hooks such as Mongoose hooks or express middlewares, in frontend before rendering data or before sending data back to backend etc.
+This can be used inside various hooks such as Mongoose hooks, Express middlewares, in the frontend before rendering data, or before sending data back to the backend.

 ## Usage
-Example with JSON data:
+### Example with JSON data:
 ```ts
 const data = {
     "name": "John Doe",
     "email": "abc@xyc.com",